 If you were the victim of medical malpractice in a hospital emergency room, you can file a lawsuit.
 When you sue for an emergency room error, you are claiming that a medical mistake caused you serious and permanent harm.
 Lawsuits are usually filed against both the doctors and the hospital.

 Many hospitals now have contracts with emergency room physician groups.
-Under these agreements, the group furnishes the doctors to the hospital under a contract basis.
+Under these agreements, the group furnishes the doctors to the hospital on a contract basis.
 This means that the doctors are not employees of the hospital.
 In these situations, our lawyers will also sue the physician group as part of your case.

 How do I File a Malpractice Lawsuit against a Hospital Emergency Room?